christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 <Iframe present="2022_05_21_reveal_example/#/1" fullscreen />

 I never use plain horizontal slides.
-Instead I use them to group multiple vertical slides into logical groups.
+Instead I use the outer `<section>` tags to group multiple vertical slides into logical units.
 When there's a horizontal swipe, the viewer knows that I start talking about a new subtopic.

-Press `Esc` while you're not in fullscreen.
+Press `Esc` while you're **not** in fullscreen and on PC.
 Now you see the slide overview and you should be able to make out the individual horizontal slides as columns.
 This overview serves as a quick access menu if you want to jump to a different slide without mashing your poor keyboard.

+From this point on, I for simplicity won't always show the outer `<section>` tag in the code examples.

 ## Headings and Lists
-Since reaveal.js is an HTML framework, you can let all your WebDev skills shine and use whatever tricks you've already gotten used to.
+Since reaveal.js is an HTML framework, you may let all your WebDev skills shine.
 If you've never worked with any web technologies, reveal.js is a great way of getting started.
-That also means that if you need a specific feature, you can google `HTML numbered list`; these features aren't limited to reveal.js.
+That also means that if e.g. you need lists with numbers, you can google `HTML numbered list`;
+these features aren't limited to reveal.js.

-You can use the `<h1>` tag for headings, `<h2>`, `<h3>` and so on are subheadings and subsubheadings.
+You can use the `<h1>` tag for headings; `<h2>`, `<h3>` and so on are subheadings and subsubheadings.
 Lists can be created with the `<ul>` and `<li>` tags as shown below.
 ```html
 <section>